abhididdigi/abhididdigi.github.io/_posts/2014-12-08-json-ing-the-meta-data-and-the-data.md

 layout: post
 title: JSON Encoding the Meta Data in ServiceNow
 tag: servicenow
+---

----We will be walking through:
+We will be walking through:

 - How to JSON encode columns of a table.